rosienh/Climate-Change-Analysis/README.md

 <img width="892" height="772" alt="image" src="https://github.com/user-attachments/assets/639e7bb1-da6a-4c97-acb8-9fb418761d2a" />

+(Please find the attached dashboard in the file above (end with .pbix)

 This dashboard visualises the **steady rise in global CO₂ emissions** from 1990 to 2020, highlighting the **growing impact of human activity** on the planet.
 It breaks down emissions by sector, showing how **industries contribute differently to the overall increase**.

 The data illustrates how **rising CO₂ levels** intensify the greenhouse effect, driving **higher global temperatures**.
 These temperature increases are linked to **rising sea levels**, more frequent extreme weather events, and **greater risks of flooding**.
 In addition, higher CO₂ concentrations are causing ocean acidification, threatening marine ecosystems and biodiversity.